mrJean1/PyGeodesy/README.rst

 and *-Nvector*.
-Each module provides a geodetic *LatLon* and a geocentric *Cartesian* class with methods and functions to compute distance, area, perimeter, initial and final bearing, intermediate and nearest points, intersections of circles, path intersections, conversions and unrolling, among other things.
+Each module provides a geodetic *LatLon* and a geocentric *Cartesian* class with methods and functions to compute distance, area, perimeter, initial and final bearing, intermediate and nearest points, intersections of circles, path intersections, trilateration (intersection, overlap and 3d), conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy, the original `JavaScript source`_ or docs_ and the Python `geographiclib`_.

 Also included are modules for conversions to and from `Cassini-Soldner`_, ECEF_ (Earth-Centered, Earth-Fixed cartesian), UPS_ (Universal Polar